Microsoft Edge Secure DNS: Quick facts

 If I disable secure DNS, what happens?

 Edge will stop forcing DNS queries through the chosen DoH provider and will typically fall back to the system’s default DNS configuration.
 Your DNS requests will travel to whatever DNS servers your network or device is configured to use.
+Is windscribe vpn safe to use for privacy, security, streaming, and safe browsing on all devices in 2026

 How can I combine Edge secure DNS with VPN for best privacy?